paulricchiazzi/SBDART/README.md

 Installation

 SBDART is written entirely in FORTRAN.
 I have successfully compiled the code both on OSX and on Windows7 using the gfortran compiler using a switch to enforce FORTRAN 2003 compliance.
-The makefile included in repository works on UNIX-like operating systems.
+The makefile included in the repository works on UNIX-like operating systems.
 If you'ld like to use the makefile on Windows, you'll need to install something like Cygwin to make it work.